nightscout/trio-docs/docs/configuration/migration/trio-02x-migration.md

 ### What *Will* Transfer from Trio 0.2 to Trio 0.5 (or higher)?

-- Your pump and CGM connections will be brought over automatically
+- Current pump and CGM sessions (but always a good idea to have a backup pump ready whenever updating, just in case)
 - 24 hr treatment history
-- Core therapy settings (basal rates, ISF, CR)
+- Core therapy settings (glucose targets, basal rates, ISF, CR)
-- Pump and CGM connections

 ### What *Will Not* Transfer from Trio 0.2 to Trio 0.5 (or higher)?

-- Algorithm settings, Dynamic ISF and some integrations (like Nightscout) will reset.
+- Algorithm settings, Dynamic ISF, and some integrations (like Nightscout) will reset.
 - Treatment history older then 24 hours will not transfer
 - Historical data used for Dynamic ISF and Statistics
 - Override, Temp Target, and Meal Presets